NEW YORK (AP) - David Stern returned to the bargaining table Monday and said "nothing" gave him reason for encouragement.

-And for that, he pointed the finger in one direction.
+And for that, the NBA Commissioner pointed the blame in one place.

-“I don’t feel optimistic about the players’ willingness to engage in a serious way,” a downcast Stern said.
+"I don't feel optimistic about the players' willingness to engage in a serious way," Stern said.

-So the first meeting to include Stern and fellow leadership from owners and players since the lockout began exactly a month earlier produced nothing new _ except blame.
+So the first meeting to include leadership from owners and players since the lockout began exactly a month ago produced nothing new _ except blame.

 Players contend that although owners insist they are committed to making a deal, their proposals say otherwise.

-Stern and Deputy Commissioner Adam Silver were joined by San Antonio Spurs owner Peter Holt, who heads the labor relations committee, and Board of Governors chairman and Minnesota Timberwolves owner Glen Taylor.
+Stern and Deputy Commissioner Adam Silver were joined by San Antonio owner Peter Holt, who heads the labor relations committee, and Board of Governors chairman and Minnesota owner Glen Taylor.